How to proceed with the project

 STEP1

-On Saturdays, we invite a representative from the company providing the assignment to give a presentation on the company's profile.
-The assignment from the company is to make a proposal to address the social issues surrounding the company.
-After the presentation, students will be divided into inter-faculty teams and introduce themselves to the representative, after which they will be able to ask questions directly from various perspectives, such as the company's management policy and philosophy.
+On Saturday, we invite the person in charge of the project provider to receive a presentation on the company overview.
+The challenge from the company is the "proposal for the issues surrounding the company".
+After the presentation, we will form a cross-faculty team, introduce ourselves to the person in charge, and then ask questions directly from various perspectives, such as the company's management policy and philosophy.

 STEP2: Phase 1 - Preliminary survey by faculty